apache/mxnet/example/extensions/lib_custom_op/README.md

     .setBackward(backwardGPU, "gpu");
 ```

-Note that you can write only the GPU funcitons, as operators don’t have to support both CPU and GPU (can be GPU only).
+Note that you can write only the GPU funcitons, as operators don’t have to support both CPU and GPU functions (can be GPU only).

 After you register forward or backward functions with context name `“gpu”`, MXNet will dispatch forward or backward GPU functions you just registered when the operator is invoked with GPU context.